javaun/circles/README.md

 **Also recommended:** if it's a nice day, turn off the computer and GO OUTSIDE!

-## Play with the final product
+## Play with the final app

 Paste the code into the Processing IDE and click run.
+Get familiarity before involving your kid.
 This simple app let's you paint circles on the screen by pressing the mouse button (or track pad) and dragging the cursor.
 This version allows you to change the "brush" color by pressing keys (i.e. "b" for blue, "r" for red).

 Processing is fun, there are just a few things to understand here.
 The "setup" function sets initial app state.
 The "draw" function redraws the canvas (about 30 frames/sec, depends on settings and also processor speed).